fasterthanlime/ooc-docs/source/sdk/os/Process.rst

     .. memberfunction:: execute -> Int

+        Execute the process and wait for it to end

     .. memberfunction:: wait -> Int

         Wait for the process to end.
 Bad things will happen if you haven't called `executeNoWait` before.